 Bikaner was founded by Rathore prince, Rao Bikaji in 1486.
-Bikaji was one of the five sons of Rao Jodhaji, founder of Jodhpur.
+Bikaji was one of the five sons of Rao Jodhaji, the founder of Jodhpur.
 Bikaner is also known as Camel Country.

 The Junagarh Fort of Bikaner is a magnificent structure around which the city of Bikaner grew up.
 The foundation of the Junagarh fort was laid down in 1478 CE by Rao Bikaji.
 However, it existed just as a stone fort then.
 The present grand structure was inaugurated on February 17th, 1589.

 National Research Centre on Camel is another important and renowned attraction of Bikaner.
-It is open for tourists during the afternoon.
+It is open to tourists during the afternoon.
 Tourists can see the camel of different breeds and their behavior.
-The special attraction of the center is the Camel milk parlor and you can have unique value-added camel milk products like ice cream, hot and cold beverages.
+The special attraction of the center is the Camel milk parlor and you can have unique value-added camel milk products like ice cream, and hot and cold beverages.
 There are many shops on the premises too.

-EXPLORE (Places to visit):
+EXPLORE (Places to visit in Bikaner):

 - Junagarh Fort